AdobeDocs/release-notes.en/current.md

       You can now use the in-form signing experience for asynchronous adaptive form submissions.
 You can also embed an adaptive form in an Experience Manager Sites page and use the in-form signing experience for adaptive form submissions.

-    * **Support to use a variable to specify an attachment while prepopulating an Adaptive Form for an Assign Task step**
+    * **Support to use a variable to specify an attachment while pre-populating an Adaptive Form for an Assign Task step**

-      While prepopulating an Adaptive Form for an Assign Task step, you can now use a document type variable to select an input attachment for the Adaptive Form.
+      While pre-populating an Adaptive Form for an Assign Task step, you can now use a document type variable to select an input attachment for the Adaptive Form.

     * **Support to use the literal option to set value for a JSON type variable**